oci-landing-zones/terraform-oci-modules-orchestrator/UPGRADE.md

 ## **1. Introduction**

-The OCI LZ orchestrator is a major change, bringing new capabilities as the possibility to create configurations for new Networking (Network Load Balancer), Monitoring, Security, Governance, and other OCI services.
-It also includes some great changes to manage dependencies between operations in external locations, as files/object storage buckets, and some other features as being able to auto-detect home region for IAM resources provisioning.
+The OCI LZ orchestrator is evolving constantly, bringing new capabilities from new core modules functionality or modules.
+It also includes some great changes to manage dependencies between operations in external locations, as files/object storage buckets, and some other features.

-Because some of these new features, some variables have been updated.
+It is our commitment to guide or users in how to upgrade their existing configurations with minimum risk and disruption while moving to the latest versions of the orchestrator to take advantage of all these new cool features.

 This document is intended to guide any user with existing configurations of previous versions of the OCI LZ orchestrator to update their configs and orchestrator code.
 In this way you will be able to keep receiving orchestrator updates that might fix previous bugs and will unlock the capabilities to unlock the management of the services of your interest for the LZ withing the same configuration approach.

+We'll differentiate between different versions of the orchestrator.
+You should be able to update from old versions to the latest ones following the same amount of changes from the older versions to the latest ones.

 &nbsp;

 ## **2. Upgrading configuration**

-### **2.1.
+## **2.1.
+Upgrade from versions <2.0.0**

+#### **2.1.1.
 Changes in credentials file**

 The argument *home_region* in the *oci-credentials.tfvars.json* has been replaced by the argument *region*.